thaddeuspearson/Understanding_DirtyCOW/README.md

     - Boot up your new VM and install Ubuntu as prompted.

     - If you want to be able to resize your screen or copy/paste, you will need to install the guest additions.
 This is a nice [walkthrough](https://www.youtube.com/watch?v=qNecdUsuTPw) on how to do that.
 Power off your VM for this to take effect.
 Also, before you restart, you should enable copy and paste in the VM settings while it is shut down.
-Simply go to ettings -> General -> Advanced and set both drop down boxes to `bidirectional`.
+Simply go to `Settings` -> `General` -> `Advanced` and set both drop down boxes to `bidirectional`.
 Now you can restart your VM and it should be ready.

-    - Finally, Once the VM boots back up, disable the automatic updates by going to System Settings -> Software & Updates -> Updates, and change the drop down menu for "When there are security updates" from "Download and Install Immediately" to "Display Immediately".
+    - Finally, Once the VM boots back up, disable the automatic updates by going to `System Settings` -> `Software & Updates` -> `Updates`, and change the drop down menu for "When there are security updates" from `Download and Install Immediately` to `Display Immediately`.
 Make sure you don't accidentially update the VM!
 You can now re-enable the network adapter if you wish *(If you enabled copy/paste, you can just leave it disconnected from the internet)*

 &nbsp;